-Domestic Recordings - Betty Bolton
+Betty Bolton

-Betty Bolton (26 Jan 1906 - 2 April 2005)
+(26 Jan 1906 – 2 April 2005)

 Betty Bolton "Charlot Revue" from her private collection

-Betty Bolton on 30 lines
+Betty Bolton off-screen

 Off-screen shot in "Television" June 1934

 The photograph on the left was made directly off screen in 1934 during reception of one of her performances.
 The extract from the newly restored recording on the right looks more like her than the photo on the left.
-Both the shine of the sleek dark hair, the style of the hair with kiss curl and appearance of two white clasps holding the kiss curl are very obvious throughout the full recording.
+Both the shine of the sleek dark hair, the style of the hair with kiss curl and appearance of two light, probably silver, clasps holding the kiss curl are very obvious throughout the full recording.

 The performance on disc is absolutely stunning and, though silent, shows what an excellent and natural television performer Miss Bolton was.